Investment Area: Data to Support Risk Threshold Criteria |

 This project will evaluate how the duration of individual sounds might influence how marine mammals perceive the sound’s loudness, which could affect the animal’s response.

-Measuring Behavioral Responses of Cuvier’s Beaked Whales to Continuous Active Sonar in the Atlantic (Project #LMR-67)
+Measuring Behavioral Responses of Cuvier’s Beaked Whales to Continuous Active Sonar in the Atlantic (Project #LMR-67) ACTIVE

 Principal Investigators: Douglas Nowacek, Brandon Southall, Andy Read